The Snow Queen (1995 film): Plot

-Ellie and her brother Tom listen to their grandmother reading them a story about the Snow Queen.
+Ellie and her brother Tom listen to their grandmother reading them a story about the powerful and evil Snow Queen.
 When their younger sister Polly asks if she is coming, Tom says that she only exists in the story.
 However, the Queen really does live in an icy palace in the North Pole with her three troll servants: Eric, Baggy, and Wardrobe.
 Her plan is to set up her huge magic mirror on a mountain to reflect the sunlight away so the entire world will become her kingdom, but the mirror falls down the mountain and shatters into pieces.
 Two of its pieces hit Tom in the eye and the heart and he falls under a curse which turns him dark of spirit.

 The Snow Queen sends her bats to retrieve the pieces.
 As they cannot take the two that are inside Tom, the Queen goes out to kidnap him herself.
 Ellie and Tom connect their sleds to a bigger sled that is revealed to be driven by the Queen.
 She takes Tom to her palace and cuts Ellie off, causing her to fall onto a talking sparrow named Peeps.
 Ellie goes out to save Tom and Peeps reluctantly decides to go with her.
 In a snowy forest, they find a house belonging to an old woman, who appears nice, but is actually a sly witch who traps them to use Ellie's heart for her elixir of life so she can be eternally young.
 Peeps tricks the witch's cat, Cuddles, into chasing after him and knocking over the elixir of life, and uses the confusion to unlock Ellie from her cage.
 Ellie and Peeps escape and trap the old woman and her cat in the basement by putting a box over the trapdoor, so they can avoid being chased by the old woman.

-They then meet two humanoid ravens named Les and Ivy, who, from Ellie's description of Tom, tell her that Tom is going to marry princess Amy, so Ellie becomes a member of the staff to serve the princess her food.
-However, she soon discovers that prince Sherman is not Tom.
+They then meet two humanoid ravens named Les and Ivy, who, from Ellie's description of Tom, tell her that Tom is going to marry the Princess, so Ellie becomes a member of the staff to serve the princess her food.
+However, she soon discovers that the Prince is not Tom.
 Meanwhile, Tom is rebuilding the Snow Queen's mirror, as he is good at puzzles.
 The trolls try to warn him that the Queen is going to kill him to get the last two pieces, but the Queen convinces him otherwise and kisses him, putting him into a hypnotic state while his veins are full of ice, and will cause his death when it reaches his heart.